Cyberlorians/M-21-31/ExecutiveSummary.md

 - **EL2:** Enhanced logging for better data collection and analysis
 - **EL3:** Advanced logging supporting effective threat detection and mitigation

 ### 🗂️ Direct Mappings and Event Artifacts
-The project includes **direct mappings aligned with M-21-31** requirements.
-These mappings generate **event artifacts** that are critical for:
+The project begins by identifying the **required data specified in the M-21-31 Executive Order**.
+From there, it creates structured mappings that align each requirement with specific workloads, tables, and schemas.
+These mappings then generate **event artifacts** that serve as the foundation for:

-- Day-to-day operations
+- Day-to-day security operations
-- Audit readiness
+- Audit readiness and evidence collection
-- Compliance validation
+- Ongoing compliance validation

-This simplifies reporting and offers clear traceability for auditors.
+This approach streamlines reporting processes and provides clear, traceable evidence for auditors, making it easier for agencies to demonstrate alignment with federal cybersecurity mandates.

 ### 🛡️ Comprehensive GRC and DFIR Tooling
 The offering created through M2131 is designed to become a full-featured: